Death Frost Doom revised (2014)

 The Cabin provides foreshadowing for what is to come, and is reminiscent of Evil Dead II (I mean the goddamn moose head is there).
 Expect cursed books, cursed mirrors, a clock that fucks with time, and other bits of foreshadowing that make it ABUNDANTLY CLEAR that shit is fucked in the dungeon.

 The dungeon does have a second entrance, which is good, but it lacks the genius topology of its predecessor.
 It retains the spiral-like structure of Lichway but most of the interconnection between areas is missing.
 There is a hidden exit in area 7 of the dungeon, but the geography of the place and the origin of the undead virtually ensures that PCs will never use it, as escaping through the main entrance is much more effective.
 Sadly the horrific flourishes of DFD come at the expense of player agency.
 It is effectively impossible to bypass killing the Sacred Parasite , virtually impossible to learn of the effects of its death before it appears and a cautious party can simply plunder all the commoner’s tombs and leave the mountain, with none the worse for wear.
-There is a bit of meta required for the PCs to keep on venturing forth in such an obviously accursed place.
+There is a bit of meta required for the PCs to keep on venturing forth in such an obviously accursed place but this is par for the course in a horror adventure.

 What DFD does and does well, arguably better in the Zak rewrite, is build up atmosphere.
 Zak has a penchant for memorable fantasy names and his write up of the cryptic and sinister prayers and incantations of the Duvan’Ku death cult is more effective then Raggi’s at times on the nose descriptions.
 Clear expressions of horror are intermixed with esoteric references or naming schemes with no sensible origin, highlighting the alienness and evil of the death cult.
 “I commandeth the nine million, I commandeth the seventy blasphemies, I speak through the worms in the heart of the Grey-Black Star.”
 Good is clear and simple truth, evil is atrocity wrapped in murky esotericism.
 Unfortunate naming schemes giving birth to such uncreations as Magen Eisenthrast, Gorgulos Nexx, Nazir An-Azat or Aetheldredd Aleph should be employed only if the game suffers from a deficit of sneering, contemptuous laughter.
 Perhaps Venger and Zak could be convinced to team up.
 The D’ungeon-Moon of Xeath’rix X’an’at.